erbadaya/mils-eyetracking-2024/resources/resources-list.md

 Designing an experiment _might_ be the easy part of the task.
 Things (in my opinion) get more complicated when you start working on its implementation: What verbs should I use?
 Where do I get the images?
 Where do people get their stimuli?

-Thankfully, there are a lot of databases and resources availabe online - and lots of folks that have put them all together!
+Thankfully, there are a lot of databases and resources available online - and lots of folks that have put them all together!
 Here are a few:

 - Dr. Aine Ito's website has a page dedicated to resources, from databases to tutorials.
 You can find it [here](https://aineito.github.io/resources.html).